 Table 1.
-Average execution times for d_B computation
+Average execution times for d_B computation on JDK 1.5 class graph (8499 nodes and 42048 links).

 As you can see, the most efficient algorithm is MA, and this is confirmed also by other test runs on other networks, not reported here for the sake of brevity.
 GC is still very efficient, while SA is much worse as regards execution speed, being at least one order of magnitude slower.